dokku-alt/dokku-alt/README.md

 gitreceive
 ==========

-A tool for creating a git user that creates respositories on the fly and let's you run scripts or hit HTTP endpoints when you push code to them.
+Creats a ssh+git user that creates respositories on the fly and let's you run scripts or hit HTTP endpoints when you push code.

 Build your own Heroku.
 Push code anywhere.